A quantitative analysis of semantic information in deep representations of text and images: Acknowledgments

 \section{Acknowledgments}

 We thank Gemma Boleda and Corentin Kervadec for useful feedback.
 MM and MB received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101019291) and from the Catalan government (AGAUR grant SGR 2021 00470).
 AL, AM and SA acknowledge financial support by the region Friuli Venezia Giulia (project F53C22001770002).
+This paper reflects the authors’ view only, and the funding agencies are not responsible for any use that may be made of the information it contains.